snellm/cutlet/README.md

 Overview
 ========

-Cutlet is a "batteries included" library to make working directly with XML and JSON as datastructures in Java simpler.
+Cutlet is a "batteries included" library to make working directly with XML and JSON as data structures in Java simpler.

 - Simple, concise, fluent, type-safe API
 - The same API for XML and JSON, as far as possible given their slightly different data models